 I repeat it whenever a friend who finds out I enjoy reading cyberpunk novels — or watching cyberpunk movies, or playing cyberpunk video games — asks what “cyberpunk” actually means.
 We’ve all heard the word thrown around since the mid-1980s, and I seem to recall hearing it several times a day in the 1990s, when the development of the internet and its associated pieces of personal technology hit the accelerator hard.

 If anybody can find me some, please post some here!
 Seconded.
+I couldn't find guy pictures that were cute and fun rather than broody, but I would love to see people's suggestions.
 The MIT Science Fiction Society.
 Fragile Machine.
 Science Fiction Illustrator.
 Isaac Asimov on Bill Moyers World of Ideas pt 1.
 Blade Runner Sketchbook (1982) Doc - CYBERPUNK (1990)

 Maybe under his father Il Sung during the war... but the majority of Kim Il Jong's problems were cumulative.
-Such as food shortages, starvation of free information etc. Cyberpunk Documentary - 1/5.
+Cyberpunk Documentary - 1/5.
 Old neuromancer film promo.
 The Agrippa Files » Still Shots from Re:Agrippa Video Based on Dec.
 9, 1992 ‘Transmission’ of Agrippa (1993) Official Website Of Syd Mead.
 Appearances Syd Mead “Future (Perfect)” Exhibit at New York’s Bravin-Lee Gallery through June 30th Syd Mead’s Future (Perfect)” is currently being exhibited at the Bravenlee gallery in New York City through June 30th.